Version 3.0 (June 2021)

 3.0.2 REN-ISAC requires the removal of REN-ISAC attribution unless otherwise indicated.
 This includes mailing list and member names.
 Therefore, emails from REN-ISAC lists should not be forwarded due to header contents potentially leaking those details.
 Rather, content should be paraphrased and redistributed.

-3.1 TLP:WHITE (Disclosure is not limited)
+3.1 TLP:CLEAR (Disclosure is not limited)

 3.2 TLP:GREEN (Limited disclosure, restricted to the community)